netmod-wg/schedule-yang/draft-ma-opsawg-ucl-acl.md

       Enforcement Points) that need them.
 A PDP is also known as "policy server" {{?RFC2753}}.

-      The SDN Controller may interact with AAA server or NAS.
+      The SDN Controller may interact with AAA (Authentication, Authorization and Accounting) server or NAS.

    *  A Network Access Server (NAS) entity which handles authentication requests.
-The NAS interacts with an AAA server to complete user authentication using Remote Authentication Dial-in User Service (RADIUS) {{!RFC2865}}.
+The NAS interacts with an AAA server to complete user authentication using protocols like Remote Authentication Dial-in User Service (RADIUS) {{!RFC2865}}.
 When access is granted, the AAA server provides the group identifier (group ID) to which the user belongs when the user first logs onto the network.
 A new attribute is defined in {{sec-radius}}.

+   *  The AAA server provides a collection of authentication, authorization and accounting functions and is responsible for centralized user information management.
+The AAA server is preconfigured with user credentials (e.g., user name and password), possible group identities and related user attributes (users may be divided into different groups based on different user attributes).

    *  The Policy Enforcement Point (PEP) {{?RFC3198}} is the central entity which is responsible for enforcing appropriate access control